Drugs Used in Mechanical Ventilation Graphic

 29. What do anesthetic drugs do?

-They decrease the patient’s ability to perceive sensation.
+They reduce the patient’s ability to perceive sensations.

 30. What is the generic name for Diprivan, and what type of drug is it?